 In AngularJS, controllers have pretty specific usages, one of the main ones being writing the application logic.
 However, when it comes to Angular 2, there are no longer any controllers left – instead, components take their place.

-So, that basically covers both the basics and the AngularJS interview question and answers for experienced developers.
+So, that covers both the basic and advanced AngularJS interview questions and answers.
 Naturally, there are many, many more different variations of Angular interview questions, but the ones provided in this tutorial should give you a general outlook on what to expect during the interview.

-Another thing is the actual question answering process.
-Remember – a lot of employers don’t really care too much for the answers themselves – rather, they are closely watching your reactions to their questions and evaluating your ability to answer those questions in a clear and concise manner.
+Another thing is the actual answering of AngularJS interview questions.
+Remember – a lot of employers don’t care too much for the answers themselves (unless they are way off) but they are closely watching your reactions to their questions and evaluating your ability to answer those questions clearly and concisely.
 Body language, tone of voice, posture – all of these and many other things play a big part when trying to score that dream job.